FAIRmat-NFDI/nomad-material-processing/docs/reference/references.md

 **subclass** whenever a Python class inherits from another one, this is called subclass, meaning that it is semantically a children of the inherited one.

 **subsections** a class can contain some subsection "nested" or "composed" inside it.
 These classes are not related by inheritance relationship.

+Please also refer to the [glossary in the NOMAD documentation](https://nomad-lab.eu/prod/v1/staging/docs/glossary.html) to find definitions and explanations for specific technical terms used throughout the NOMAD software.